jonis100/LiLimit/README.md

 ## Usage

 1. To use LiLimit, press on LiLimit icon on extension bar:
-    - Insert URL of the website for limitation
+    - Insert URL of the website for limitation.
-    - Insert desire time per each visit
+    - Insert desire time per each visit.
-    - Insert desire visits per day
+    - Insert desire visits per day.
-    - Click Set Limits
+    - Click Set Limits.
 2. To update limitations for website reapete on 1. section.
 3. To remove limitation for website:
-    - Insert URL of the website for delete
+    - Insert URL of the website for delete.
-    - Click Delete Limits
+    - Click Delete Limits.
     - ALL limits for this website will be removed.
 4. To show the lists of limited websites:
-    - Click Show Limits
+    - Click Show Limits.

 ## Exceeded